ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Northern Colorado has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college decides which factors are they consider most important in the admissions process.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you stand out.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college decides which factors are are most important in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.

 Admissions Factors at University of Northern Colorado

-Curious about the factors that are considered by University of Northern Colorado during the admissions process?
+What does University of Northern Colorado consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Admissions Factor Level